MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-edocuments-purchase.md

     7. On the **E-Document Match Details** page you can compare details from the **E-Document** and **Purchase Order**, to be sure about the suggested matching before confirming it.
     8. After reviewing, close the page.

-4. If you aren't satisfied with most of the suggestions, or in a case you don't want to use the **E-Document Match Order Lines with Copilot** feature, select **Discard it**, and you can continue with the manual matching as explained previously.
+4. If you aren't satisfied with most of the suggestions, or if you don't want to use the **E-Document Match Order Lines with Copilot** feature, select **Discard it** and you can continue with the manual matching as explained previously.
 5. If you want to keep suggestions, choose the **Keep it** button and the system will save all suggestions made by **Copilot**.
-6. [!INCLUDE[prod_short](includes/prod_short.md)] will close the Copilot prompt and lines on the **Purchase Order Matching** page will be marked as green, as they're already matched.
+6. [!INCLUDE[prod_short](includes/prod_short.md)] will close the Copilot prompt and lines on the **Purchase Order Matching** page will be marked as green because they're already matched.
-7. From this moment, you can continue to work as you're doing manual matching, and that means you can remove matches, manual matches, reset matching or if there are no changes you want to make, just choose the **Apply To Purchase Order** action and continue working with the **Purchase Order**.
+7. Now you can continue to work as you're doing manual matching; that means you can remove matches, match manually, or reset matching.
+If you don't want to make changes, just choose the **Apply To Purchase Order** action and continue working with the **Purchase Order**.

 > [!NOTE]
-> If you want you can choose the **Match with Copilot** action on the **Purchase Order Matching** page again, but in this case, you will be asked if you want to overwrite the existing matches, as all lines have been matched already.
+> You can choose the **Match with Copilot** action on the **Purchase Order Matching** page again, but in this case, you'll be asked if you want to overwrite the existing matches, as all lines have been matched already.

 > [!NOTE]
-> Price/Cost analyze, and the available quantity check is a part of preprocessing activity.
+> Price/cost analysis and the available quantity check is part of the preprocessing activity.

 ## Overview of e-document statuses